SUV: 2010s to 2020s

 In 2019, the International Energy Agency (IEA) reported that the global number of SUVs and crossovers on the road multiplied by six since 2010—from 35 million to 200 million vehicles, and their market share has grown to 40 percent of worldwide new light-vehicle sales at the end of the decade.

 By 2013, small and compact SUVs had increased to become the third-largest market segment.
 Since the early 2000s, new versions have been introduced to appeal to a wider audience, such as crossovers and other small SUVs.
 Larger SUVs also remained popular, with sales of General Motors' large SUV models increasing significantly in 2013.

 In 2015, global sales of SUVs overtook the "lower medium car" segment, to become the largest market segment, accounting for 22.9% of "light vehicle" sales in 2015.
 The following year, worldwide SUV sales experienced further growth of 22%.
 The world's fastest-growing SUV markets in 2014–2015 were: China (+ 47.9%), Italy (+ 48.6%), Spain (+ 42%), Portugal (+ 54.8 %), and Thailand (+ 56.4%).
 The SUV segment further grew to 26% of the global passenger car market in 2016, then to 36.8% of the market in Q1–Q3 of 2017.

 In the U.S. at the end of 2016, sales of SUVs and light-duty trucks had surpassed traditional car sales for the year by over 3 million units.
 Manufacturers continued to phase out the production of sedan models, replacing them with new models of SUVs.

 Luxury brands have increasingly introduced SUV or crossover models in the 2010s.
-For example: Rolls-Royce Cullinan, Bentley Bentayga, Aston Martin DBX, Maserati Levante, and Lamborghini Urus.
-Ferrari has announced that they will release an SUV model Ferrari Purosangue in 2022.
+For example: Rolls-Royce Cullinan, Bentley Bentayga, Aston Martin DBX, Maserati Levante, Lamborghini Urus, and Ferrari Purosangue.

 In 2019 SUVs made up 47.4% of U.S. sales compared to only 22.1% for sedans.